ReillyBex/MicrowaveSintering/README.md

 ###### createWidgets()
 This creates the entry boxes, the material selection list, as well as the 5 buttons on the main window.
 ###### currentTime()
 This gets the current time relative to the start of the process. *This still needs development and currently just returns a value of 0.*
+###### debugFunc()
+This is just a function that can be filled with anything you want to debug.
+It is run before the main loop so you can see if functions have runtime errors or unexpected behavior.
 ###### eventCheck()
 This has the logic to check for events based on the current state of the machine.
 Events are:
 1. timer expiers